A fresh, green and delicious Fennel Fronds Pesto to make you feel like a domestic goddess -- or a domestic god.

 I've been making a Fennel Fronds Pesto for years because it seems a shame to me to throw away those gorgeous, feathery greens.
 When you grow up in middle class India, one of the things you learn early on is to stretch every resource there is until it squeals.
 And there really is no reason why anyone should throw fennel fronds away.
 They are delicious, with a fresh, licorice flavor that lends itself perfectly to fresh salads or pestos.

-When I got two lovely bulbs of fennel in my box of Imperfect Produce this week, I was excited and eager to use them up.
-This fennel fronds pesto was the first thing that popped to mind.
-I’d posted this recipe for you a long time back, but it’s gotten buried under the more than 1,000 recipes that are now on this blog, so here it is again.
+This fennel fronds pesto is one I've been making for a long time now, but it's been buried under the more than 1,000 recipes that are now on this blog, so here it is again.

 If you're worried that the pesto will taste too much of licorice, worry not.
 The flavor is mild, at best, and it is really quite delicious when combined with pasta.
 I use pumpkin seeds instead of nuts in the recipe, which makes this recipe even healthier.
 You can sub with pine nuts, the more traditional choice for pesto, or with walnuts.